robomq/robomq.io/docs/MQTT.md

 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
+The first step is the same as producer, consumer needs to connect to the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker.
-As we mentioned in the Producer section, `AutoReconnect` is set to false when connecting to RoboMQ.io broker.
+As we mentioned in the Producer section, `AutoReconnect` is set to false when connecting to the RoboMQ broker.
 It matters for consumers because `AutoReconnect` will only recover the connection, it won't resubscribe the topics.
 Therefore, a more robust approach is letting your code handle reconnecting and resubscribing on its own.

 The next step is to subscribe a topic, so that consumer knows where to listen to.
 The second argument in `subscribe()` function is QoS, the third one is the callback function to handle incoming messages.